flowtsohg/mdx-m3-viewer/README.md

 `new ModelViewer(canvas, urls, onmessage, debugMode)`

 * `canvas` - A \<canvas> element.
 Required.
-* `urls` - An object containing methods that return proper urls to download files form.
+* `urls` - An object containing methods that return proper urls to download files from.
 More on this below.
 Required.
 * `onmessage` - A function callback.
 Gets messages from the viewer.
 Optional.
 * `debugMode` - If true, the viewer will log the Parser and Model structures.
 Optional.